fierceeo/SimplePoliceRegions/README.md

 Make sure to have essentials installed and create a jail named “jail1”

-To add a police do /police add (username)
+To add a police do /police add (username) (world guard region name)

-To jail a player, make sure you are a police and attack a player with a blaze rod
+To jail a player, make sure you are a police and attack a player with a blaze rod and that you are inside the region that you are police of.

 **Permissions**